RevenueHunt

 Data-driven skincare, powered by the quiz and Liam

-The two systems work hand-in-hand: the quiz captures the inputs, Liam translates them into a draft formulation, Lia signs off.
+The two systems work hand-in-hand: the quiz (whichever stage) captures the inputs, Liam translates them into a draft formulation, Lia signs off.
 Each customer ends up with something the brand could not have produced from browsing behaviour alone.

 Skinology quiz data flow into Liam and the lab